Up to two years (6 terms) of coursework will train students to identify and respond to crucial questions regarding:

 - Field Four Reading Lists: Physical Systems (.pdf)

 The examination committee will be composed of four faculty: the Program Director or his/her representative; the student’s supervisor, an STS faculty member appointed by the Director in consultation with the student and the supervisor; and either another STS faculty member or a member of the Faculty of Graduate Studies from another program appointed by the Director in consultation with the student and the supervisor.
-The committee should be formed by May 15th of the first year of study.
+The committee should be formed by May 15th in the first year of the PhD (or PhD I).
 The role of the committee is crucial.
 The members of the committee should be an integral part of the process of composing a list of works for examination, and to this end they should meet regularly.
 Each committee will determine the aspects of comprehensive examinations not specified in this document.

 Demonstrating Comprehensive Knowledge